 It took six months for the labor force to stabilize.
 But that was only the first step.
 During the next year, management and supervisors reevaluated how and when they used labor.
 In turn, these improvements led to new work scheduling practices better tailored to individuals, their needs and interests.
 As a result, the previous flexibility required of employees to adapt to schedules was replaced by individual schedules that accommodated both employees and production schedules—the quintessential win-win.

 While so many look at today’s workforce as a limiting factor to their success, it doesn’t have to be that way.
-“Canon has both a plan and the experience to remake your labor management strategy.” says Tague.
+“Canon has both a plan and the experience to remake your labor management strategy.” says Flora.

 It really does come down to the three-step process referred to earlier: